-After the merger, the combined firm will have assets in excess of $5 trillion, with TD Ameritrade adding 12 million client accounts, $1.3 in assets and nearly $5 billion in revenue to Schwab.
+After the merger, the combined firm will have assets in excess of $5 trillion, with TD Ameritrade adding 12 million client accounts, $1.3 in assets, and nearly $5 billion in revenue to Schwab.

 Impact on Smaller RIAs

 Speculation has already begun on the impact on the 7,000 RIAs whose accounts are currently in custody at TD Ameritrade.
-Some smaller RIAs had initially expressed concerns at the level of service they will receive after the acquisition.
+Some smaller RIAs had initially expressed concerns about the level of service they will receive after the acquisition.

 Schwab has hired TD Ameritrade executive Tom Bradley to oversee all RIAs with less than $100 million in assets.
 Bradley, who served at TD Ameritrade for decades before he left in 2017, is highly regarded and considered an advocate for smaller RIAs.